Skip to main content

 Homemade golden syrup and liquid glucose

-Where I live, I couldn’t find any golden syrup nor liquid glucose and had to prepare them at home.
-It’s actually quite easy, and once ready, you can store them in a jar and use them for at least two months.
+I couldn’t find golden syrup or liquid glucose where I live, so I had to prepare them at home.
+It’s relatively easy.
+Once ready, you can store them in a jar and use them for at least two months.

 Golden Syrup